theolujay/appa/docs/architecture.md

 - **WebSocket hub pattern** — Single goroutine for registration/broadcast; DB as durable store.
 - **Wildcard TLS via DNS-01** — HTTP-01 doesn't support wildcards; Cloudflare + caddy-dns plugin.
 - **CLI-managed provisioning** — CLI owns profiles/preflight/Ansible gen; Ansible owns host mutations; API owns deployments.
-- **Ansible Vault for Local Secrets** (Planned) — Instance profiles and operator configuration (including passwords, tokens, and SSH keys) are encrypted on the operator's disk using Ansible Vault to protect secrets at rest.
+- **Ansible Vault for Local Secrets** (Planned) — Server profiles and operator configuration (including passwords, tokens, and SSH keys) are encrypted on the operator's disk using Ansible Vault to protect secrets at rest.
-- **rsync for source shipping** — `appa deploy` uses rsync over SSH to transfer source files to the instance.
+- **rsync for source shipping** — `appa deploy` uses rsync over SSH to transfer source files to the server.
 It relies on system `rsync` on both ends but requires no new infrastructure.
 A pure-Go content-addressable replacement is researched in [cas-sync.md](./cas-sync.md) for future consideration.
 - **Content-Addressable Sync** (Future) — A CAS engine over SSH using SHA-256